Available Works

 On one hand, there is the notion of abstract art as the visual expression of deep, fundamental, even spiritual meaning, and on the other hand, a notion of abstract art as an expression of the simple materiality of painting.
 The first route seeks to understand the artist’s intentions to craft a visual language that expresses the ineffable, that is, the realms that defy a verbal articulation.
 The second route seeks to decipher the intuitive, deliberate, or combined processes that the artist has followed to complete a painting.
 There is of course a third route that acknowledges both avenues and seeks to reconcile them at certain levels.

 Paul Roorda’s abstract works in Seeing Through Walls are particular in the sense that they depend on three different sources for the composition of their abstraction.
-The first one is based on weather, human activity and other conditions acting over time on the presumably uniform surfaces of the walls.
+The first one is based on weather and other conditions acting on the surfaces of walls he has singled out around the world as witness bearers to climate change.
 This first layer is unplanned, chaotic and occurs naturally.
-This initial layer of spontaneous abstraction is then overlaid by a second layer that results from the photographing of the walls – a process that abstracts, or takes away, the images from their original context.
-The source of the final abstractive layer is paradoxical in that the “representational” or realistic painting of the image on the photograph results in an abstract work.
+This initial layer is then overlaid by a second layer of abstraction that results from the photographing of the walls – a process that abstracts, or takes away, the images from their original context.
+The source of the final abstractive layer is paradoxical in that the “representational” or realistic painting of the image on the photograph results in the abstract works we see in the series.
 Each one of the creative stages imbues the work with the creative impulses of Roorda, acting in concert with the subject matter and arriving to the production of a co-created work.

 From the moment the viewer encounters the paintings, they can relate to an abstract landscape determined by the various degrees of prominence of a clearly identifiable horizon line.
 The horizon focuses the attention on far away distances that yield to the image of expansive and ever-deepening skies.
 The works take on additional depth of meaning as the initial impressions are then led by the awareness of Paul Roorda’s creative process.
 The paintings become windows to different parts of the world and expose the viewer to the effects of those various local elements, weather, minerals, pollution, the passage of time.